GastonOtero/Codewars_6kyu_solutions/README.md

 # Codewars_6kyu_solutions
-My solutions to the 6 kyu katas from Codewars
+My solutions to 6 kyu katas from Codewars